-- Dip your fingers into the water and transfer a small portion onto the bare nori (This is major difference between the Uramaki and the Hosomaki).
+- Dip your fingers into the water and transfer a small portion onto the bare nori (This is a major difference between the Uramaki and the Hosomaki).
 Make sure to use just enough water to change the nori from being crisp to being damp.

 - Quickly, use the same technique of rolling as the Uramaki.
 Tuck your thumbs under the makisu, hold the cucumber with your fingers, and roll.
-This time we want the nori to touch the bare rice and then roll onto the damp seaweed.
+This time we want the nori to touch the bare rice and then roll it onto the damp seaweed.

 - Give the roll one good squeeze to make sure it is sealed.
 Now remove the hosomaki and set it aside for a few moments, to allow the damp seaweed to dry, before cutting it.

 - Hosomaki is traditionally cut into 6 pieces.
 To do so, make sure your knife is clean, damp, and sharp (to avoid tearing) and make a gentle cut down the middle.
 Move one half next to the other and cut both halves into thirds.